 - Devil is in the detail.
 Your budget plan should consider the minutiae.
 Don’t just have “Kitchen: $30,000”.
 You want to go into the nitty-gritty, down to the cost of the new doorknobs.

 If you’re doing a renovation project partly to increase the value of your home, then you need to think about your audience; in other words, the potential buyers.
-Homeowners often make the mistake of investing in renovations that reflect their own tastes, instead of the people they’re looking to sell to.
+Similarly, if you’re doing a renovation to prepare your property for rent, then you’ll want to keep your future renters in mind as you consider what IRR renovations to move forward with.
+Style aside, understanding the difference between IRR and ROI with regard to renovations is crucial to getting the most out of your project.
+That being said, homeowners often make the mistake of investing in renovations that reflect their own tastes, instead of the people they’re looking to rent or sell to.

 Ignore the wider audience, and you won’t get your money back.
 And that’s the best-case scenario.
 There are improvements that can also decrease the value of your home: